Justin-YueLiu/CarND-Projects/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image4]
 ![alt text][image5]

-I finally randomly shuffled the data set and put 25%of the data into a validation set.
+I finally randomly shuffled the data set and put 25% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5, since after 5 epoches, the validation error will never decrease.
 The batch size I choose is 128.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.
 After the draft before, I seperate the code into more OOP style functions and add generator.